Cricket World Cup: Afghanistan eyeing semi-final place after 'amazing rise' with Australia up next on Tuesday

 Calmness and Afghanistan's batting have not always gone hand in hand.
 Sky Sports commentator Nasser Hussain remarking that their players could often "play the shot of the day, not the innings of the day" but Jonathan Trott appears to have brought real composure.

-However, Trott's charges have lost none of their gusto - just look at the way Gurbaz smoked England all around Arun Jaitley Stadium in Delhi last month to the tune of 80 from 57 balls before he was needlessly run out by captain Hashmatullah - but added refinement.
+However, Trott's charges have lost none of their gusto - just look at the way Gurbaz smoked England all around Arun Jaitley Stadium in Delhi last month to the tune of 80 from 57 balls before he was needlessly run out by captain Hashmatullah - while being able to add refinement and nous.

 Hashmatullah said of Trott after his unbeaten fifty against Sri Lanka: "Jonathan is always positive.
 He had a word with me before the game and it changed my mindset a lot."